pnp/script-samples/scripts/spo-export-upa-accounts/README.md

 # Export User Profiles to csv

-> [!Note]
-> This is a submission helper template please find the [contributor guidance](/docfx/contribute.md) to help you write this scenario.

 ## Summary

 Sometimes you will have to export all or a sub set of the account in the User Profiles in order to do some validation or cleaning.
 This is where this script sample comes in handy.